 - Take advantage of the free stuff first: Tours are great, but try out the free stuff first.
 Who knows, maybe you’ll meet a group of friends at the hostel you’re staying at that want to go on a group hike.
 Or, maybe there’s a sweet snorkeling spot right next to your accommodation.

 - Bargain buy: If you’re planning to go souvenir shopping at the local markets, don’t be afraid to bargain.
-Don’t worry, the vendors are used to it.
+Don’t worry, the vendors are used to it – they even enjoy it!

 - Happy hour: These magical hours are very common in Bali, with many bars and beach clubs running regular daily specials.

-- Pack the essentials for Bali: Things like sunscreen are expensive.
+- Pack the essentials for Bali: Things like sunscreen are expensive on the island.
 Really expensive.
 Save some money and plan ahead!